yankikonnagaland/calonikai/mobile/LOCAL_SETUP_GUIDE.md

-# Calonik Mobile App - Local Setup Guide
+# Calonik Mobile App - Local Setup Guide (Expo SDK 53)

-This guide will help you run the Calonik mobile app locally using Expo.
+This guide will help you run the Calonik mobile app locally using Expo SDK 53.

 ## Prerequisites